Table of Contents:

 Or Tor Kor Market in Bangkok

-The list of best Thailand images won’t complete without talking about eating!
-This country is known for its food; steaming pad thai noodles, fragrant green curry and saccharine mango sticky rice to name just a few of its signature dishes.
+The list of best Thailand images won’t be complete without talking about eating!
+This country is known for its food; steaming pad thai noodles, fragrant green curry, and saccharine mango sticky rice to name just a few of its signature dishes.
 Many of these are on display at bustling markets across the country, as hawkers serve up delicious fare to happy patrons walking the aisles.
 One such market that is well worth the visit is the Or Tor Kor market in Bangkok.

-Or Kor Tor is nestled right next to it’s more famous cousin, the Chatuchak weekend market, which sees thousands of tourists descend each weekend to snap up bargain wares and crafts.
+Or Kor Tor is nestled right next to its more famous cousin, the Chatuchak weekend market, which sees thousands of tourists descend each weekend to snap up bargain wares and crafts.
 This lesser-known market, however, is a lesson in quality: Or Tor Kor will show you the finest food that Thailand has to offer, and some of the friendliest market vendors.

 The idea behind the market is simple.
-The previous king set it up to support farmers from the north of Thailand in promoting their goods: mainly fruit, vegetables, fish, meat and spices.
+The previous king set it up to support farmers from the north of Thailand in promoting their goods: mainly fruit, vegetables, fish, meat, and spices.
 In exchange, the farmers have to serve up their produce in ready-to-eat cuisine in a central food court.
 The result?
 Some of the best food in all of Thailand.

-Strolling the walkways of this market is a highlight for any foodie: not only will you find the finest ingredients in all of Thailand, but the market sellers here are very passionate about their produce, spending many a moment talking about the origin of their spices or coffee, time showing you how to properly eat a mangosteen or commiserating with you over the pungent smell of the much-lauded durian fruit.
+Strolling the walkways of this market is a highlight for any foodie: not only will you find the finest ingredients in all of Thailand, but the market sellers here are very passionate about their produce, spending many a moment talking about the origin of their spices or coffee, time showing you how to properly eat mangosteen or commiserating with you over the pungent smell of the much-lauded durian fruit.
 If you want to explore Bangkok off the beaten path, Or Tor Kor is a must-visit.
 For the friendliest people in what is already the Land of Smiles, and food that will satisfy any appetite.

 Damnoen Saduak Floating Market